eliseys/discostar/README.md

-# discostar &mdash program for calculating optical light curves of X-ray binaries with warped accretion disc and irradiation effects.
+# discostar &mdash; program for calculating optical light curves of X-ray binaries with warped accretion disc and irradiation effects.

 documentation of the program are under development...